NERC-CEH/hydro-pe/README.md

 # Acknowledgement

-This work was supported by the Natural Environment Research Council award number NE/S017380/1 as part of the Hydro-JULES programme.
+This work was supported by the Natural Environment Research Council award number NE/S017380/1 as part of the Hydro-JULES programme <https://hydro-jules.org/>.

 # References